-Russian opposition leader Alexei Navalny flies into Berlin for medical treatment for suspected poisoning
+Russian opposition leader Alexei Navalny, in coma and ‘critical,’ taken to Berlin after suspected poisoning

+Volkov also used a Facebook post to thank the German government and Chancellor Angela Merkel for helping “with a huge number of bureaucratic and security issues.”

+Volkov wrote that Charité hospital doctors had indicated that it could take days before test results were available.

-Thursday’s early morning flight was diverted to Omsk, where local doctors at first refused his colleagues and doctor access to him, then wouldn’t allow him to be evacuated before finally buckling amid intense international scrutiny.
+The Thursday morning flight on which Navalny fell ill was diverted to Omsk, where doctors refused to allow him to be evacuated before finally buckling amid intense international scrutiny.

-Navalny’s wife Yulia appealed directly to Russian President Vladimir Putin Friday in a letter requesting he be allowed to leave.
+Navalny’s wife Yulia appealed directly to Russian President Vladimir Putin on Friday in a letter requesting he be allowed to leave.

-Late Friday permission was granted for him to depart after German doctors assessed his condition and judged that he was able to fly.

 Navalny is the latest in a succession of Kremlin critics who have fallen mysteriously ill or died with poisoning or suspected poisoning.